google/xls/docs_src/codegen_options.md

 -   See also [Reset Signal Configuration](#reset-signal-configuration).

+-   `--materialize_internal_fifos` forces internal fifos between multi-proc codegen'd blocks be directly implemented in verilog in the output.

 # RAMs (experimental)

 XLS has experimental support for using proc channels to drive an external RAM.